-There was this guy, Adam Orth, who was a creative director at Microsoft, and who stirred up a lot of ire by mincing no words when discussing people’s irritation at the Xbox One being “always on, always connected”.
+There was this guy, link Adam Orth, ask who was a creative director at Microsoft, viagra sale and who stirred up a lot of ire by mincing no words when discussing people’s irritation at the Xbox One being “always on, always connected”.
 As the Internet is wont to do, people took it personally, and worked quickly to make Orth’s life a living hell (according to him).

 I could really care less if some random internet dude tells me to “deal with it” in hash tag form.
 Yes, I pictured this guy as Any Guy, saying this out loud with a “meh” expression and a shrug of the shoulders like a total douchebag, but let’s face it: my opinion is always going to be valid as far as I’m concerned, and that this one guy who’s on the other side of the country, whom I have never met, thinks otherwise makes absolutely no difference in my life.
 That’s not an attempt to convince myself when my feelings are hurt; I had totally forgotten this guy about 10 minutes after I had originally heard about him.

 But his re-surfacing got me thinking, as old people do, about Days Gone By (in this case, pre-Internet).
 I lived during that time, so this isn’t some half-assed co-opt of an “up hill, both ways” story.
 Back then, our socializing was limited to only those within arms reach, either through school, clubs, sports, religious institutions, family, or neighbors.
 The World was a map, or what we heard on TV news or read in the newspapers.
 Most people (in the U.S., and especially where I grew up) didn’t know anyone on the other side of the world; it might as well have been the 1300’s, before people were really sailing all over the place and meeting new people.
 The most international I ever got was when my cousins hosted an exchange student from Spain.